-Allergic dermatitis is caused by exposure to a sensitiser or an allergen.
-When an individual’s immune system reacts to a hazardous substance they become sensitised.
-Once an individual is sensitised they will usually have a life-long sensitivity and any further exposure to the hazardous substance will trigger an attack.
+Allergic dermatitis is caused by exposure to a sensitiser or allergen.
+When an individual’s immune system reacts to a hazardous substance they become sensitised, meaning once they are sensitised they will usually have a life-long sensitivity, and any further exposure to the hazardous substance will likely trigger an attack.

 Allergens that can result in allergic dermatitis at work include:

 - latex (a common cause of allergic dermatitis, particularly in the healthcare industry)

 Can I make a claim against my employer for contact dermatitis compensation?

 You can claim against your employer if you believe they have breached their duty of care (resulting in you contracting dermatitis), to protect you and other employers from exposure to chemical substances.
 An example of this breach would be failing to supply you with appropriate PPE in the workplace.